angiebrr/ntsg-configuring-ad-in-ansible/README.md

 # ANSIBLE SPECIFIC VARS
 # ------------------------------------------------------------------------

-# User that ansible will use to log in with
-playbook_remote_user: username

 # Directory that will be created that's used to ensure idempotence for
 # things that were done that doesn't have built-in idempotence
 playbook_metadata_dir: "/home/username/.ansible_metadata"